Ambassador Bridge: Incidents

 In April 1930, shortly after the bridge opened, a Canadian immigration inspector jumped to his death.
 The bridge has been used by other suicide jumpers.
 High divers considered it as a venue for a record; after measurements of the height and currents were taken into account, they were dissuaded and abandoned the attempt.

 On November 14, 2000, a scaffold collapsed, sending three workers into the Detroit River and leaving four others dangling from safety harnesses.
 Jamie Barker, one of those who fell, died.
 An engineer, George Snowden, was disciplined by Professional Engineers Ontario for his role in the collapse.
 In 2012, a design that Snowden approved caused the Radiohead stage collapse in Toronto.
 Snowden's associate Domenic Cugliari was also involved in both collapses.

-In July 2023, Spencer Baker, another construction worker, fell from the scaffolding into the river; he was rescued with undisclosed injuries.

-Access to the Ambassador Bridge was impeded by protesters during the Freedom Convoy protests protests in Canada.
+In July 2023, Spencer Baker, another construction worker, fell from the scaffolding into the river; he was rescued with injuries.
+Access to the Ambassador Bridge was impeded by protesters during the Freedom Convoy protests in Canada.
 Protesters at the bridge blockaded it on February 7, 2022.
 On the evening of February 7, traffic at the bridge came to a complete halt.
 The blockade continued into February 8.
 On the morning of February 8, officials declared the bridge reopened, but the blockade later resumed, pushing trips to the Blue Water Bridge between Sarnia and Port Huron.
 (Note: Attributed to multiple sources.)

 In 2025, it was reported that undocumented immigrants that had accidentally driven onto the bridge were being detained by U.S. Customs and Border Protection, with Michigan Immigrant Rights Centre stating that over 200 people had been detained "between January and March [2025]—90 per cent of whom had mistakenly taken the wrong exit".
 Michigan Immigrant Rights Center requested clearer signage to prevent drivers from accidentally trying to cross the border to Canada.